What Makes a Telehealth Platform HIPAA Compliant?

 Telehealth systems typically rely on cloud infrastructure to store and process PHI.

-The hosting environment must support:
+The hosting environment supports capabilities such as:

 • Encryption capability